DuyguA/DuyguA.github.io/ChatbotIntro.md

 is `conditions for Mastercard`, `Zinsen bei Mastercard` and `Masterkart'ın faiz oranı`

 - Again, bot has to have a knowledgebase for the product.
-Also, every customer bank who uses this bot gotta has their own knowledgebase, products and rates differ for BankA and BankB.
+Also, every customer bank who uses this bot gotta has their own knowledgebase, product names, rates and conditions differ for BankA and BankB.

 and things can get much worse.
 Consider the following conversation fragment about bank loans: